 You may be wondering exactly what type of dog he is.
 Well, you’re in the right place to find out because we will cover this and more today.

 Scooby-Doo is the main protagonist of an animated series produced in 1969 by writers Joe Ruby and Ken Spears.
-He is a Great Dane, going by the nicknames of “Scoob” and “Scooby,” and is well-known for his comical accent and catchphrases like “Scooby-Dooby-Doo.”
+He is a male Great Dane, going by the nicknames of “Scoob” and “Scooby,” and is well-known for his funny accent and signature catchphrase: “Scooby Dooby Doo.”

 TABLE OF CONTENTS

 - More About Great Danes

 - Other Dogs That Look Like Scooby-Doo